 Q: How has Covid-19 affected recruitment for placements, internships and graduate jobs?

-A: Covid-19 has had a huge impact on the job market and recruitment processes, but it’s important to know that there are still jobs out there, and some sectors have been affected more than others.
-Where recruitment is taking place, many employers have changed their recruitment processes and are utilising virtual methods for selection.
-The Careers Team are keeping well informed on the latest news and you should visit their Covid-19 Effects on Recruitment page to keep up to date.
-This page also has tips on effective job searching, virtual recruitment processes, virtual internships and alternative things you can do if you have missed out on undertaking a placement or internship.
+A: COVID-19 has had a huge impact on the job market and recruitment processes in the last year, but it’s important to know that there are still jobs out there and some sectors have been affected more than others.
+Many employers have changed their recruitment processes and have turned to virtual methods for selection and it’s expected that many employers will continue with these new methods in the future.
+The pandemic has also resulted in many new flexible ways of working which may open up opportunities for students and graduates.
+The Careers Team are keeping well informed and you should visit the UWS Careers & Skills website for up-to-date advice, including tips on effective job searching, virtual recruitment processes, virtual internships and alternative things you can do if you have missed out on undertaking a placement or internship.
 If you have specific questions or concerns, please remember you can book an appointment with a Careers Adviser.

 Q: How can I speak to a Careers Adviser?

-A: The Careers Team are offering appointments via telephone, video calls and emails, and will return to offering face-to-face appointments when possible.
-Appointments can be booked via the Appointments & Events Calendar in the Online Careers & Skills centre.
+A: The Careers Team are offering appointments via telephone, video calls and emails, and will move to providing flexible hybrid services, including on campus support, from September 2021.
+Appointments can be booked via the Appointments & Events Calendar in the Online Careers & Skills Centre.
 Visit the Booking Appointments page for more information.

 Q: What career-related things can I get support with?